raghav1786/grabNow/README.md

 # grabNow
-This application provides list of offers you can use for various applications like swiggy, BookMyShow
+This application provides list of coupensyou can use for various applications like swiggy, BookMyShow